xh/hoist-react/README.md

 ## What about JSX?

 JSX is the XML-like extension to Javascript typically used to specify and configure React components.
-While it's syntax and appearance within otherwise "vanilla" Javascript code might appear strange to non-React developers, JSX syntax and conventions are a de-facto standard in the React community, familiar to React developers, and found in all React guides and tutorials.
+While its syntax and appearance within otherwise "vanilla" Javascript code might appear strange to non-React developers, JSX syntax and conventions are a de-facto standard in the React community, familiar to React developers, and found in all React guides and tutorials.